 Earlier isn’t always better.

-A friend texted me a photo of her seven-year-old’s gappy smile last weekend.
-The text read: “Should we be panicking?”
+My wife texted me a photo of her friend’s six-year-old daughter’s smile last weekend.
+The text read: “Will she need to do interceptive orthodontics?”

 The American Association of Orthodontists recommends a first orthodontic check around age seven.
 That’s the headline most parents have heard.
 What they sometimes miss is the verb: check, not treat.
 By seven, most permanent molars are in and the dental arches are showing their cards.
 We can see the architecture early.
 That doesn’t mean we have to start swinging hammers.